solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Introduction_to_Azure_PaaS_MySQL.md

 Cost management is one of the major advantages of Flexible Server: it supports a *burstable* tier, which is based on the B-series Azure VM tier and is optimized for workloads that do not continually use the CPU.
 [Flexible Server instances can also be paused](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-restart-stop-start-server-cli).
 The image below shows how Flexible Server works for a non-high availability arrangement.

-> *Locally-redundant storage* replicates data within a single *availability zone*. *Availability zones* are present within a single Azure region (such as East US) and are geographically isolated.
+> *Locally-redundant storage* replicates data within a single [availability zone](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview). *Availability zones* are present within a single Azure region (such as East US) and are geographically isolated.
 All Azure regions that support availability zones have at least three.

 ![This image demonstrates how MySQL Flexible Server works, with compute, storage, and backup storage.](./media/flexible-server.png "Operation of MySQL Flexible Server")